alidzapp/youtube_dlhelper/README.md

 The installation is very easy.

     gem install youtube_dlhelper

-## Tested Ruby versions

-* 2.2.1
-* 2.2.2
+    cd /path/to/gem (Falls RVM benutzt wird z.B. ~/.rvm/gems/ruby-2.2.1/gems/latex_curriculum_vitae)
+    rake setup

 ## Hard dependencies
 Just a preinstalled ffmpeg.

-## Soft dependencies
-I'm using:

-* highline
-* parseconfig
-* viddl-rb
-* streamio-ffmpeg
-* rainbow

-Bundler should solve the dependencies by itself.

 ## Usage

-    bin/youtube_dlhelper YoutubeURL
+    youtube_dlhelper YoutubeURL

 Example:

     youtube_dlhelper http://www.youtube.com/watch?v=aHjpOzsQ9YI
     If a https:// URL doesn't work use http:// instead

-Before running the program you have to open the youtube_dlhelper.conf and change the settings (See Configuration).
+Before running the program you have to open the youtube_dlhelper.conf and change the settings (It is placed in HOME/.youtube_dlhelper).

 ## Feature Requests & Bug Reports
 You can file Requests and Reports on the Github Repository: http://saigkill-bugs.myjetbrains.com/youtrack/issues